YaseenYendigeri/Google-Calendar-Meet/README.md

    npm install
    ```

-3. Set up environment variables:

-   Create a `.env` file in the root of the project and add the following variables:
+3. Create a `.env` file in the root directory and add:

    ```env
    GOOGLE_CLIENT_ID=your_google_client_id